impresso/CLEF-HIPE-2020/README.md

 ### Auxiliary resources

-- HIPE will provide 'in domain' word and character embeddings acquired from historical newspaper corpora.
+- HIPE will provide 'in domain' word-level and character-level embeddings acquired from historical newspaper corpora.
 - Participants will be encouraged (but not forced) to share any external resource they might use, during and/or after the evaluation campaign.